 The world is still wondering what direction to go.
 Will growth continue or not?
 In the long range, the answer may be clear, but the expected volatility seems to still have a hold on the markets.
 We, nonetheless, still continue to travel and find companies – quality firms that are even cheaper than they were two months ago.

-In another corner of the world, our Vietnamese truck seller improved its future sights by winning exclusive rights to sell the American Navistar truck in the country.
+In another corner of the world, the fund's Vietnamese truck seller improved its future sights by winning exclusive rights to sell the American Navistar truck in the country.
 The company plans to grow its 17% market share to a quarter of the market within two years.

-The world has its worries, but the businesses of our companies have not materially suffered.
-Our portfolio companies are financially stable, their incomes have risen by 20% in the past year, and their prices are reasonable (average P/E ratio is 8x).
+The world has its worries, but the businesses of the fund's companies have not materially suffered.
+The fund's portfolio companies are financially stable, their incomes have risen by 20% in the past year, and their prices are reasonable (average P/E ratio is 8x).
 We cannot predict the future, but we believe in the power of our disciplined process, even if unlocking the value takes some time.

 South East Asia woke up to the potential of the Pacific Free Trade Treaty, when initial signatures were put in place.
 We were traveling through local cities and countryside when many of the companies we had just met saw their stocks surging.
 We met with a car distributor in Vietnam, where consumption habits have just started shifting from scooters to cars.
 The potential removal of tariffs should further support the industry transformation and the business itself.
 In Thailand we met with a business park developer that expanded to neighboring countries.
 The developer would likely be another recipient of increased business when the treaty is ratified.

 On a global scale, October finally brought some relief as markets recovered from the slide of the last few months.
-Our portfolio also performed well: we used the market correction to buy more shares of high-quality companies and many of them have returned to previous valuations since our purchases.
+The portfolio also performed well: the fund used the market correction to buy more shares of high-quality companies and many of them have returned to previous valuations since the fund's purchases.
 Once again we noted how important it is to hold your course steady when markets panic.

 November was very much a month of travel.
 In Thailand, we met with a local developer that has been building apartments for the lower middle class for the past two decades, becoming increasingly more competitive.
 Their condominiums are wanted not only due to their good price (mortgage payments are kept on par with rents), but also thanks to their management and support services.
 The company is currently finishing two thousand apartments while the government has promised to provide additional subsidies for buyers of these lower-income homes.
 We felt that the time for investment was excellent.